31 RV Camping Tips for Beginners (Helpful Guide)

 Renting an RV can also help you determine what size and features are important for your needs before taking the plunge and becoming an RV owner.
 RVShare and Outdoorsy are two great options.

-5. When purchasing an RV, do your homework.
+5. When Purchasing an RV, Do Your Homework

 When towing travel trailers or fifth wheel trailers, ensure your truck has adequate towing capacity and payload.
 It should have a tow package with a trailer brake controller.